serokell/blog-posts/Alex and Happy Part 1/article.md

 Without it, it would be emitted as a multiplication followed by a closing parenthesis, but the parser would catch it later.
 Like Haskell, MiniML will support passing operators as first-class functions, like `let add = (+)`.
 However, this has the same deficiency as OCaml: `(*)` is recognized as a comment.
-However, `( *)` is accepted by OCaml but emits a message saying, "Warning : this is not the end of a comment.".
+OCaml accepts `( *)`, but emits a message saying, "Warning : this is not the end of a comment.".
 Because of this, we will emit an error using `alexError` to the user and expect that `( * )` will be used to reference the multiplication operator instead.
 Alternatively, you can change comments' syntax to something else here, such as `/* */`, and avoid this ambiguity, but that wouldn't feel too ML-like.